lcrossi/lcrossi/README.md

   </a>

-Recently I was hired by Embraer ✈ as a engeneering intern.
+Recently I was hired by Embraer ✈ as an engeneering intern.
 <br/>
 <br/>
 <a href="https://www.linkedin.com/company/embraer/mycompany/">